ghostbuster91/nodejs-packager/README.md

 ### Authorization

-Nodejs-packager will try to use daemon-wide credentials whenever possible.
+nodejs-packager will try to use daemon-wide credentials whenever possible.
 If this isn't an option for you, or it is insufficient you can provide additional credentials using `--auth` option.

+## Releasing

+Currently done manually through `np` (`npm install --global np`).

+## Contributing

+nodejs-packager is an early stage project.
+Everything might change.
+All suggestions welcome :)

+See the list of [issues](https://github.com/ghostbuster91/nodejs-packager/issues) and pick one!
+Or report your own.

+If you are having doubts on the why or how something works, don't hesitate to ask a question on gitter or via github.
+This probably means that the documentation or the code is unclear and should be improved for the benefit of all.